groupultra/sdk-public/docs/source/module_moobius.database.null_database.rst

 ---------------------------------------------------------------------------------------------------------------------
 NullDatabase.__init__(self, domain, \*kwargs)

   Parameters:
-    domain: The domain and optional kwargs.
+    domain: Domain and optional kwargs.
   Returns:
     (Class constructors have no explicit return value)
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.database.null_database.NullDatabase.get_value: